Since our founding in 1955, we've given to charities and nonprofits. The total amount given now amounts to millions of dollars.

 As a family owned company, we can focus on what our family thinks is important.
 That is often different than public companies, which usually settle for mere shareholder return on investment.

 We believe everyone is called to care for and show love to other people.
-As a result, we give 10% of our pre-tax profits to organizations we know and trust.
+As a result, we give to organizations we know and trust.
 We try to address two priorities:

 - Empower people so they can escape poverty

 - Provide safe access to nutritious food and clean water

 We work toward those goals with a three-fold strategy designed to make a lasting improvement in the world.

 - We believe in giving people a "hand up, not a handout".
 We look for ways we can help kindle new, self-regenerating solutions.
 When people are empowered to solve their problems, it helps create a safer, more peaceful society!
 For example, programs we've funded often provide startup capital to small family businesses with no collateral.

 - We like ideas that require broad-based support.
 We often offer partner organizations matching grants that require giving from other supporters.
 Giving together encourages mutual support for common goals.

 - We believe that no single solution, idea or group holds all the answers.
 So, we give to a diverse, broad-based group of partner nonprofit organizations with proven track records of removing the road blocks that prevent people from succeeding